Team members must be a member of NCL in good standing to fish a NCL event.

 Are open to all anglers/teams regardless of previous earnings/placement.

-3D.
-Teams must enter the tournament no later than midnight the Sunday prior to the tournament.
-There is no late entry for the open division, no late entry.
+3E.
+Teams must enter the tournament no later than midnight the Sunday prior to the tournament start, to avoid a late fee.
+Teams may enter at the pre tournament meeting, a $50.00 late fee will apply.

 4. NATIONAL CLASSIC QUALIFICATION